 There are many fabulous industry awards and “best of” lists that public relations teams help their clients go for every year.
 These include everything from the Stevie Awards and the EOY (Entrepreneur of the Year) to best workplace awards like those sponsored by Inc. and others.
 And that doesn’t even include vertical awards and “best of” lists for tech, healthcare, and other industries.

 But recently I read about a new list – one that no PR person or client wants to land on.
 It’s a response to the Forbes’ Most Powerful People annual list and is called, of course, the 50 Least Powerful People.
 First, what we love about the list is the terrific PR achieved by the creator, financial news website 24/7 Wall Street.
 This list was everywhere.
-Now, the scary part; what would you do if your client found himself here with top-ranked Anthony Scaramucci and an eclectic bottom forty-nine that includes Chris Christie, Tiger Woods and assorted bad-acting CEOs?
+Now, the scary part; what would you do if your company or client found itself here with top-ranked Anthony Scaramucci and an eclectic bottom forty-nine that includes Chris Christie, Tiger Woods and assorted bad-acting CEOs?
 Before we get to recommendations for career resuscitation, let’s look at some other lists and awards to avoid.

 The granddaddy of “best” and “worst” lists, Ranker is actually a digital media platform for opinion-based, crowdsourced rankings on everything from “The Most Annoying Social Media Fads Ever” to “Most Shocking Stories from Whole Foods.”
 No one is immune to the “wisdom of the crowd,” 50 million of whom rank topics comprising pop culture, sports, politics, brands and lifestyle every month.